multi-moduli-ntt-saber/multi-moduli-ntt-saber/unmasked/m3/README.md

 ```

 # How to test and produce benchmarks manually
-You can also produce the benchmark manually.
+You can produce the benchmark manually.

 ## One terminal reading from board
 ```